-Communication using technology
+Activity: Communication using technology

-Using the paper and pens, both young person and practitioner write or draw the ways in which they communicate using technology.
+Both young person and practitioner write or draw the ways in which they communicate using technology.
 This will include specific apps, emails, webcam, emojis, banking/shops, work meetings on Zoom/Teams, memes etc making sure you have a broad range of examples.